How Much Is One Recurrence Worth? Iso-Depth Scaling Laws for Looped Language Models: Methodology

 \section{Methodology}

-We compare four transformer variants: a non-looped baseline ($r{=}1$) and looped models with $r \in \{2, 4, 8\}$ recurrences, all with 20 effective layers.
-At matched model width, per-token training and inference FLOPs match across $r$ up to a small correction for an input-injection layer.
+We compare four transformer variants: a non-looped baseline ($r{=}1$) and looped models with $r \in \{2, 4, 8\}$ recurrences, all with 20 effective layers (iso-depth).
+At same model width, per-token training and inference FLOPs match across $r$ up to a small correction for an input-injection layer, but the unique parameter count shrinks substantially as $r$ grows.